 Once you have your door closing properly, you will want to test it multiple times, even 10 times, to see that it closes properly each time.
 If it does, it probably will continue to do so.

-If, after a couple “adjust door closer” attempts, it still will not work consistently, then there may be other issues with the door closer that cannot be addressed with adjustments.
+If, after a couple of “adjust door closer” attempts, it still won’t work consistently, then there may be other issues with the closer that cannot be addressed with adjustments.
 Typically, it will need to be replaced, as while repair MAY be possible, it would be labor intensive, making replacement a more economical fix.
 When in doubt, you can always have a good local locksmith come out and help you make these determinations.

 Other Door Closer Adjustments